Easy Giardiniera Recipe

 Quick pickled vegetables have become a staple in our kitchen.
 It is so easy to make a few jars of this homemade giardiniera, pop it in the fridge to chill and pull it out whenever I need some extra flavor or veggies.

 There are so many ways to enjoy your homemade giardiniera.
-If I am having guests over I like to serve it as an appetizer on a charcuterie board.
+If I am having guests over I like to serve it as an appetizer on a charcuterie board or antipasto platters.
 Most days I like to chop it up and place it on my salad to add acid, crunch and tang.

 Giardiniera is also a fun topper for homemade dips like hummus.
 I like to make a batch of my white bean hummus, spread it into a bow and top with the giardiniera so that I get hummus and veggie I every bite.